Aadilhassan/youtube-video-dowloader-api/Readme.md

  #### In this param you have to pass the youtube watch link.
 This is a required parameter that you must have to pass if you dont you will get an error.

  2. > `ql`
- #### in this pram you have to pass to quality of the video that you want to download
+ #### In this pram you have to pass to quality of the video that you want to download